-Administrative capability, as demostrated in the application, including personnel, up to 10 facilities and organization adequate to complete the proposed project and meet the administrative requirements of the grant.
+Administrative capability, as demostrated in the application, including personnel, facilities and organization adequate to complete the proposed project and meet the administrative requirements of the grant.
 Applicant administrative performance for previous or open grants awarded by the Division or other divisions of the Department of State shall be considered.

-Financial resources adequate to meet grant match requirements and, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds. up to 10 points Availability of professional and technical services required to carry out the proposed project. up to 10 points
+Financial resources adequate to meet grant match requirements and, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds.

+Availability of professional and technical services required to carry out the proposed project.